uapi-group/specifications/specs/unified_kernel_image.md

 The installed UKIs should have a filename `<version format specification>.efi`, i.e. the filename is left to implementers but must be valid for comparisons according to the [Version Format Specification](version_format_specification.md).

+### Auxiliary resources

+Auxiliary UKI resources (such as PE addons for command line extensions and similar, as well as systemd-sysext and systemd-confext DDIs) built centrally by distributions and installed via package manager should be installed into locations depending on whether they should be applied to all UKIs installed in the ESP, or only to a single specific UKI.

+UKI auxiliary resources that apply to *all* installed UKIs should be installed into `/usr/lib/modules/uki.extra.d/`.
+UKI auxiliary resources that apply to *one* specific installed UKI should be instead installed into `/usr/lib/modules/$UNAME/$UKI.efi.extra.d/`, where `$UNAME` is the output of `uname -r` of the kernel included in the UKI and `$UKI` is the name of the corresponding centrally built UKI with the `.efi` extension stripped.

+The installed UKI auxiliary resources must have a specific file extension, which depends on the resource type:
+* `.addon.efi` for PE addons,
+* `.sysext.raw` for sysext DDIs,
+* `.confext.raw` for confext DDIs

+#### Example

+Given a UKI `bar_123.efi` that includes a kernel `6.9.1-1.foo`, consider
+* a PE addon `machine-id` that should apply to all installed UKIs,
+* a PE addon `proprietary-driver_2000` that is specific to the `bar_123` UKI, and
+* a sysext `mysysext_1.23.47^3` that should apply to all installed UKIs.

+The resulting paths would be
+* `/usr/lib/modules/uki.extra.d/machine-id.addon.efi`,
+* `/usr/lib/modules/6.9.1-1.foo/bar_123.efi.extra.d/proprietary-driver_2000.addon.efi`, and
+* `/usr/lib/modules/uki.extra.d/mysysext_1.23.47^3.sysext.raw`.